Exact instantons via worldline deformations: Summary and outlook

 We have proposed a novel technique permitting the construction of exactly solvable models coupled to external backgrounds whose stationary worldline paths (worldline instantons) determine the Schwinger pair creation rate.

 Motivated by the found similarities with earlier ideas on defect solutions in quantum field theories, we have proposed a deformation function which maps between the distinct stationary worldline solutions of two separate models.

 Starting with a given exactly solvable model, a sequence of iterative deformations generates a chain of (infinitely many) new exactly solvable models.
 The proposed technique may have many advantageous for exact analytical studies of nonstatic backgrounds in the Schwinger effect.

 In the present work, we have focused on purely time-dependent electric backgrounds and confirmed the validity of our results in well-known solvable cases.
-The construction of new solvable models is anticipated in a forthcoming publication.
+Further solvable models will be constructed in a forthcoming publication.
 A potential extension may be the analogous treatment of spatially inhomogeneous backgrounds.

 Moreover, our results may allow an examination of the quantum fluctuation prefactor in more complicated backgrounds.
 The proposed technique may also help to better understand the mechanism of dynamical assistance.
 We plan to investigate these subjects elsewhere.

+Apart from these open problems, it remains an interesting question whether an appropriate deformation prescription can be obtained for more complicated backgrounds which go beyond the general form assumed in this paper.

-\acknowledgements I would like to thank Gudrid Moortgat-Pick for helpful suggestions.
-I am grateful to Jim Talbert for carefully reading this work.
-I acknowledge the support of the SFB 676.
+\acknowledgements I would like to thank Gudi Moortgat-Pick for helpful suggestions.
+I am grateful to Jim Talbert for carefully reading this work and James Gordon for helpful comments.
+I gratefully acknowledge the support of the SFB 676 \textit{Particles, Strings and the Early Universe}.